basicallydan/danhough.com/_posts/2014-03-10-single-var-pattern-rant.markdown

     ,foo   = thing.doTheOtherThing('b')
     ,baz   = 'qux';
 ```

+As my friend [Jon](https://twitter.com/jonfinerty) said, "I've always found that for new people, the less syntax the better."
+With Single Var, we're introducing seemingly random comments and convention-based indentation.
+This is *more* syntax.

 The "readability" thing is clearly a subjective matter, and I can't get my head around the supposed benefits.
 To me it seems more simple and elegant to give each variable the honour of having its own `var` statement.